mockinfurbee/Architecture/README.md

 I've used here NLog, UnitOfWork w/ repositories, CQRS, architecture layers, Mediator, FluentValidation, AutoMapper,
 added api-versionin, bearer authorization, Docker.
 There are also watchdog-project checks health of services.

+### How to boot:
+External dependencies: .NET 7, ASP.NET 7, PostgreSQL.
+After installin, change connection string in appsettings.json of services.
+For usin Watchdog change url in it.

+### Troubleshootin
+If u have problem w/ Nuget packages just restore them by button in VS or command.